-Arsenal set to sign Konstantinos Mavropanos with Greek wonderkid due in London to discuss £2.2m move – Daily Mail
+Arsenal set to sign the 20-year-old Greek defender Konstantinos Mavropanos – The Guardian

 |